-Summary of resolution: Approve Support for Improvement to Western Australian Cultural Heritage Protection Law Rationale: BlackRock voted against the three-part resolution as the different requests, taken in their entirety, risk becoming overly prescriptive.
+Approve Support for Improvement to Western Australian Cultural Heritage Protection Law Rationale: BlackRock voted against the three-part resolution as the different requests, taken in their entirety, risk becoming overly prescriptive.
 Specifically, BlackRock maintains company management and the board are best positioned to determine whether making public comment on legislation will serve long-term shareholders' economic interests.
 BlackRock is also concerned that the proponents ask shareholders to set the company's position on specific policy matters.
 Regarding industry associations, BlackRock maintains the ultimate decision again lies with company management, with appropriate review and oversight by the board.

-Canadian National Railway Company, April 2021 Rationale: BlackRock believes that executive compensation matters should be left to the board's compensation committee, which can be held accountable for its decisions through the election of directors.
+Canadian National Railway Company, April 2021

+Summary of resolution: SP 1: Institute a New Safety-Centred Bonus System Rationale: BlackRock believes that executive compensation matters should be left to the board's compensation committee, which can be held accountable for its decisions through the election of directors.